 Metastatic breast cancer is breast cancer that has spread to parts of the body away from the breast, such as the bones or liver.

 Triple-negative breast cancer is cancer that has no receptors for the hormones estrogen and progesterone, as well as no receptors for the HER2 protein.
 This limits the medicines that can be used to treat the cancer.

 Progression-free survival is how long a person lives without the cancer growing.
 Overall survival is how long a person lives, whether or not the cancer grows.

-Trodelvy received accelerated approved from the U.S. Food and Drug Administration to treat breast cancer in April 2020.
+Trodelvy received accelerated approved from the U.S. Food and Drug Administration (FDA) to treat metastatic triple-negative breast cancer in April 2020.
 The approval was based on results from a phase I/II study showing that Trodelvy produced clinically meaningful responses in metastatic triple-negative breast cancer that was not responding to standard chemotherapy.
 At the time, experts said that continued approval of Trodelvy would likely be based on results from the ASCENT study.